Jonathan-Soh/CurriculumVitae/README.md

 ## Professional Certification
 **Professional Certificate in Data Intelligence and Business Analytics**

-awarded by National University of Singapore in 2024
+Awarded by National University of Singapore in 2024

 ## Languages